huonglt/reactWithSimpleForm/README.md

-A blank React app using Webpack 2 and yarn.
+A blank React app using Redux, postcss, Webpack 2 and yarn.

 ## Prerequisite
 node & yarn preinstalled